gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 == Upgrade Notice ==

+* Fixed: Warning in Gravity Forms 1.9 about the add-on requiring an update
 * Fixed: Loading order of settings tabs
 = 3.0.6.3 (September 12, 2014) =
 * Fixed: Removed field var_dump